How I found the scent that resets my mind in seconds, what the forest was actually doing to me, and how to build the same reset anywhere.

-When I first landed in Japan, I wasn’t just chasing a scent.
-I was chasing why I always felt incredibly calm when I smelled it.
+When I first landed in Japan, I was not chasing a scent.
+I was chasing why I always felt so calm when I smelled it.
+I had pushed myself too hard for too long, at work and at the gym, and I booked the trip mostly to get away from my own life.

 Inside those forests, the air is rich with phytoncides, natural compounds released by trees.
-One of the most powerful is α-pinene, a monoterpene found in Japanese hinoki cypress that science now recognizes for its ability to calm the body, lower cortisol and shift the brain into a parasympathetic, rest and digest state.
+One of the most studied is alpha-pinene, a monoterpene found in Japanese hinoki cypress that shinrin-yoku research has linked to lower cortisol and a shift toward a parasympathetic, rest and digest state.

 What the Forest Teaches the Body